bentlema/puppet-tutorial-pe/tutorial/01c-Provision-Training-Containers.md

 I'm not sure if the issue is related to the entire length of the docker command, or just the length of the absolute paths used in the **--volume** options.
 I did read that there is some 252 character limit somewhere, but need to do a little more research.
-All of the space characters between the **backslashes** could as chars in the command line, so if that's the issue, we could lose our nice straight column of backslashes to save chars.
+All of the space characters between the **backslashes** count as chars in the command line, so if that's the issue, we could lose our nice straight column of backslashes to save chars.